cmput404-project-2021fall/CMPUT404-project-socialdistribution/README.md

 - :white_check_mark: - :white_check_mark: As a server admin, I want a restful interface for most operations
 - :white_check_mark: - :white_check_mark: As an author, other authors cannot modify my public post
 - :white_check_mark: - :white_check_mark: As an author, other authors cannot modify my shared to friends post.
-- :black_square_button: - :white_check_mark: As an author, I want to comment on posts that I can access
+- :white_check_mark: - :white_check_mark: As an author, I want to comment on posts that I can access
-- :black_square_button: - :white_check_mark: As an author, I want to like posts that I can access
+- :white_check_mark: - :white_check_mark: As an author, I want to like posts that I can access
 - :black_square_button: - :white_check_mark: As an author, my server will know about my friends
 - :black_square_button: - :white_check_mark: As an author, When I befriend someone it follows them, only when the other authors befriends me do I count as a real friend.
 - :black_square_button: - :white_check_mark: As an author, I want to know if I have friend requests.